ainimesh/gmlfa_autumn_2024/schedule.md

 ---

 <div style="background-color: #e6ffe6; padding: 15px; border-radius: 5px; margin-top: 20px;">
-<p>This is tentative course schedule, changes will be announced in the class if any and will be updated here as well.</p>
+<p><strong>This is tentative course schedule, changes will be announced in the class if any and will be updated here as well.</strong></p>
 </div>